hankhank10/music-screen-api/README.md

 # Required hardware

-Raspberry Pi 3 or 4
+Raspberry Pi 3 or 4 are recommended.
+The Pi 3 A+ is a smaller form factor which fits behind the HyperPixel Square display nicely as long as no more than one USB port is needed for other projects.

-Note: a Pi Zero WH can be made to run the e-ink version - BUT see below for note on how to get this working
+Raspberry Pi Zero W can be used with some stipulations noted [here](#important-notice-on-pi-zero).

 [Pimoroni inky wHAT](https://shop.pimoroni.com/products/inky-what?variant=21214020436051)